-Nothing makes a home, well homier then having pictures around you of your friends and family, but some people just hate hanging them.
-You have to make sure they're level, the spacing is right , and if you aren’t happy with the final product you’re stuck with a hole in the wall.
+Nothing makes a home quite like hanging pictures of your friends and family up, but some people just hate hanging them.
+You have to make sure they're level, the spacing is right, and if you aren't happy with it then you're stuck with a hole in the wall that is usable.
+It's especially hard when you get charged for each hole you place in the wall when it's time to move out.

 Once you have the framed pictures in front of you, trace the size of each frame onto separate pieces of scrap paper and cut each one out.
 Use these to tape onto the wall and arrange in a formation that you like.
 It will probably take a few tries before deciding on your final formation.
 You can get some ideas for different wall formations here.